faanross/faanross.github.io/content/posts/post-1.md

 # PART 3: Live Memory Analysis

 # THEORY
-# Theory
-# The 3 Phases to a Threat Hunt
-As a Threat Hunter we need to distinguish between three "modes".
-YES, thrat hunters by definition act as if a compromise has occurred - that is the underlying assumption/tenent from which the very occupation originates.

-PHASE 1 - OPEN-MINDED EXPLORATION
-- But in reality, there is still a time we look at a system anew, look at our preferred places in our preferred manners if we can get some, any, "scent".
-- We operate with a "beginner's mind here", and do our best to stay objective, free of bias, and look at everything with an open mind.

-PHASE 2 - BUILDING A CASE
-- Then there is something that does not smell right, we then catch a whiff of it.
-Perhaps some strange Parent-Child Process relationhsip shown by Process Hacker or an unusual beaconing persistent connection shown by RITA.
-- Our interest is defintely piqued, ears perked, but we are not sounding the alarm bells yet.
-We know that though unlikely, there could still be a legitimate explanation for it.
-And the last thing we want is to unnecesarrily alert DFIR just to have them immediately contradict your findings.
-- So in Phase 2 our attention is more narrow, are not looking into the general environment looking for "something in general", no we are looking for something specific.
-- We are building a case, looking for certain pieces of evidence to serve a narrative we are constructing.
-Each piece of data we uncover layers on top of one another, decreasing the probability of there being a false positive.
-- We continue this up until we our narrative is absed on strong enough supportive evidence as to basically render the probablity of a false positive nil.

-PHASE 3 - SUPPORT + COMMUNICATION
-- Phase 3 can be said to start the moment DFIR is notified.
-- It can also, equally valid, be said to start the moment the Security Event has been reclassified as a Security Incident.
-- Phase 3 can manifest in many ways:
-- We might get strict and highly specific instructions on future actions from DFIR which we likely need to stay true to
-- We might also perform a final few low-risk actions to tie our case together,
-- Additionally we might just work on the actual presentation of the case to the DFIR team, reworking it in such a manner as ensure the highest degree of efficienct and accuracy.
-- Finally, again depending on the exact, the threat hunter might be recruited by DFIR to play a supporting role.

-THIS WAS MY IDEA, here is how others have already articulated it:
-Your provided framework is very comprehensive and shows the progression of threat hunting activity from an initial state of unbiased exploration to targeted investigation, to case presentation and potential incident response involvement.

-The steps outlined are indeed similar to some cybersecurity frameworks, particularly to threat intelligence and digital forensics incident response (DFIR) practices.
-Here's a relevant analogy:

-1. **Cyber Threat Intelligence Lifecycle**: The Cyber Threat Intelligence (CTI) Lifecycle developed by the SANS Institute is a structured process that ensures the production of actionable intelligence.
-Its phases mirror your framework:

-   a. **Phase 1: Direction** - Similar to your Phase 1, this is the stage where you plan and direct your threat hunting activities.
-You decide what you are looking for, in this case, threats, and how you will find them.

-   b. **Phase 2: Collection and Processing** - Analogous to your Phase 2, in this phase, you're gathering raw data and information, analyzing it for indicators of compromise (IoCs), and transforming it into intelligence.
-It’s the step where you might identify a suspicious process or network activity, and start to form a hypothesis.

-   c. **Phase 3: Analysis and Production** - In your Phase 3, you've already identified suspicious behavior and are gathering and evaluating additional evidence to validate your findings.
-This is comparable to the analysis phase in the CTI Lifecycle, where analysts make sense of the collected data and create intelligence products.

-   d. **Phase 4: Dissemination and Feedback** - This phase includes your presentation of the case to the DFIR team and potential involvement in the incident response, aligning with the "dissemination and feedback" step in the CTI Lifecycle.
-It involves sharing the intelligence with stakeholders and getting feedback.

-2. **The Diamond Model for Intrusion Analysis**: This is another model that aligns with your framework.
-Developed by Sergio Caltagirone, Andrew Pendergast and Christopher Betz, the Diamond Model centers on four core features of any intrusion event: adversary, infrastructure, capability, and victim.

-   a. **Phase 1: Initial Survey** - Similar to your Phase 1, this involves getting to know the system and looking for any anomalies without any preconceived notion.

-   b. **Phase 2: Suspicion and Investigation** - Corresponding to your Phase 2, where the analyst identifies suspicious activity and begins to narrow down their focus, looking for specific evidence to support their hypothesis.

-   c. **Phase 3: Mitigation and Response** - This reflects your Phase 3, where the suspected intrusion is escalated to the incident response team, and the threat hunter may be involved in remediation efforts.

-While both models described above do not perfectly align with your given framework, they provide a comparable structure of cybersecurity activities.
-They all encapsulate the progression of cyber threat hunting and response, starting from the initial discovery phase to the investigation and response phase.

 For LOG ANALYSIS intro:
 - mention this one usualyl more realm of SOC/SIEM and not Forensics, which usually more focus of threat hutning.